The dark cloud cover is a two candlestick pattern normally found at the top of an uptrend.

 - Currency pair must be trending upwards.

-- It normally appears at the top of a long uptrend or at times at the top of a congestion.
+- More so, the dark cloud cover appears at the top of a long uptrend or at times at the top of a congestion.

 Let’s try to identify a dark-cloud cover on the chart below.